To LUGNET HomepageTo LUGNET News HomepageTo LUGNET Guide Homepage

 Spur Gear Differential Alter

-I use this spur gear differential on the rear axle of my Lego 4WD vehicle (check Vehicles).
+I used this spur gear differential on the rear axle of my Lego 4WD vehicle (check Vehicles).
 While it’s continuous 4WD it needs 3 differentials but I have only 2 new differentials.
 36 teeth gear is handy part for differential housing because with 12 teeth bevel gear it gives ratio 3,00 which is needed due to 8 teeth gear and 24 teeth crown gear in front axle.
 Unfortunately differential lock is not available.

 Picture Files: